NextGenPotato/NeuraBrowser/README.md

 ## 📱 Platforms

 - Android
-- iOS (To be released in the future)
+- iOS
 - Windows (To be released in the future)
 - macOS (To be released in the future)
+- Linux (To be released in the future)

 ---

-Improved UI responsiveness and WebView performance for a smoother browsing experience.